Fold a Money Origami Shirt and Tie with my easy step-by-step instructions. A money shirt makes a cute way to give a cash gift or leave a tip :-)

 Thanks for sending in your photos Thomas!

-After seeing these photos from Sue and Thomas, my husband Tobias was inspired to have a go at making his own origami dress, and came up with this alternative design:
+After seeing these photos from Sue and Thomas, we were inspired to have a go at making an origami dress, and came up with this alternative design:

 Click for money origami dress instructions